All Episodes

 He is a social liberal, and he is an wacko environmentalist liberal.

-He banned Fox News from the television sets in his headquarter.
+He banned Fox News from the television sets in his headquarters.

-If this guy is as far left as he is, and by the way, if this is true, and I happen to believe it now, if this if this is the case, uh you you you you you can't say that Obama got rid of this guy or or McChrysle are two peas in a pod here.
+If this guy is as far left as he is, and by the way, if this is true, and I happen to believe it now, if this is the case, you can't say that Obama got rid of this guy or McChrystal, they're two peas in a pod here.

 The guy voted for Obama.

-So uh what whatever PR somebody wants to attach, Obama just got rid of a like-minded soul, except for the fact that McChrystal likes to pull a trigger and kill the bad guys, Obama doesn't.
+So whatever PR somebody wants to attach, Obama just got rid of a like-minded soul, except for the fact that McChrystal likes to pull a trigger, kill the bad guys, Obama doesn't.

 McChrystal likes to win, Obama doesn't.